-- (1) The pro forma balance sheet data in the table above reflects the conversion of certain of our outstanding convertible notes into an aggregate of 44,143 shares of common stock upon the closing of this offering. - (2) The pro forma as adjusted balance sheet data in the table above reflects the pro forma adjustment described in footnote (1) above plus the sale and issuance by us of shares of our common stock in this offering, based upon the initial public offering price of \$10.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and repayment of debts, totaling \$3.4 million. - (3) As of September 30, 2020, the Company had active grants in the amount of \$1,546,730, of which \$1,310,021 remains available in accounts held by the U.S. Treasury as of September 30, 2020. - (4) We define working capital as current assets less current liabilities.
-See our condensed financial statements for further details regarding our current assets and current liabilities.
+- (1) The as adjusted balance sheet data in the table above reflects the sale and issuance by us of 15,000,000 shares of our common stock in this offering, based upon the public offering price of \$3.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and after the May 2021 issuance of 73,496 net shares of our common stock in connection with the exercise of stock options to purchase 90,414 shares of our common stock and receipt of \$34,357 upon such exercise. - (2) As of March 31, 2021, the Company had active grants in the amount of \$1,546,730, of which \$772,420 remains available in accounts held by the U.S. Treasury as of June 7, 2021. - (3) We define working capital as current assets less current liabilities.
+See our unaudited condensed financial statements for further details regarding our current assets and current liabilities.